Linda Mvusi

 Linda Mvusi (c.
-1955, in Bloemfontein) is an actress and architect.
-Mvusi took an award for best actress at the 1988 Cannes Film Festival for her role in the film A World Apart which was directed by Chris Menges.
-Mvusi was the first South African to get a best Actress award at Cannes.
-Mvusi also shared in an award for excellence for her architecture on the Apartheid Museum.
+1955) is a South African actress and architect.
+In 1988, Mvusi made her acting debut in the film A World Apart (1988), for which she won the Best Actress Award at the 1988 Cannes Film Festival, becoming the first Black woman and the first South African to win the Best Actress award at Cannes.
+In 2004, Mvusi shared an award for excellence for her architecture on the Apartheid Museum.